oh-jon-paul/awesome-i18n/README.md

 - do not add paid/freemium services
 - do not add AI slop tools / libraries
 - do not add libraries that required paid service to work
+- do not add the same link into multiple categories
 - keep your entry as short as possible (<150 chars)
 - entry must be short enough to not wrap
 - do not end your entry with a period
 - try to keep it lowercase
 - focus on what is unique, rather than generic message
 - feel free to add more cateogories

 ## Remember to give this repo a star! 🌟